-The Russian system provided for universal primary (one to three years of age) and kindergarten (three to seven years of age) service in urban areas, relieving working mothers from daytime child care needs.
+The Russian system provides for universal primary (one to three years of age) and kindergarten (three to seven years of age) service in urban areas.
+These relieve working mothers from daytime child care needs.

-After the collapse of the Soviet Union the number of the kindergarten buildings decreased and large cities encountered a shortage of kindergarten vacancies.
-Moscow offers specialised kindergaten commissions available in certain locations around the city when empty slots are available.
-To get into this childcare system, it’s common for parents to sign their children on the waiting list as soon as they are born.
+After the collapse of the Soviet Union, the number of kindergartens decreased.
+As a result, large cities encountered a shortage of kindergarten vacancies.
+Moscow offers specialized kindergaten commissions available in certain locations around the city when empty slots are available.
+To get into this childcare system, parents place their kids on the waiting list as soon as they’re born.

 Nannies / Babysitters in Moscow

-When choosing a nanny, the main decision is whether to choose a Russian nanny or a nanny from another nationality, or your own nationality.
+When choosing a nanny, the main decision is whether to choose a Russian nanny or a nanny with another nationality.

 This is a Russian education institution for children usually three to seven years of age; known as a cheaper option, and generally more convenient.

 After a few months immersed in a Russian speaking environment, younger children generally find it easier to learn the language.
 Children under school age usually cope well and start understanding and speaking Russian relatively quickly.

 This gets harder as the child gets older so you might prefer to keep your child in an international school.

 Child monetary benefit is for families with low income that’s below the minimum subsistence level.
 The one condition is that the child must reside in the household.
 If a parent fails to pay alimony, there are supplements; single parents receive twice the amount of child allowance to assist single mums and dads.